 - Open ArcCatalog and navigate to the database.

 - Right-click the feature class and select Properties.

-- Select the Field tab in the Feature Class Properties dialog box and highlight the shape field.
+- Select the Feature Extent tab in the Feature Class Properties dialog box.